HouGroup/mdgo/README.md

 ## 1.1 Installing from PyPI

-To install the latest version of mdgo:
+To install the latest release version of mdgo:

 `pip install mdgo`